- History and Visit to the Parvis Notre-Dame in Paris

-History and visit to Parvis-Notre-Dame in Paris
+History and Visit to the Parvis Notre-Dame in Paris

 Located on the Île de la Cité, in the heart of the 4th arrondissement, the Parvis-Notre-Dame is a site of great political and religious importance.
 This historical and spiritual monument takes its name from the Latin word “paradisius”, meaning paradise, and extends in front of the imposing west facade of the cathedral.
 This place, in the center of ancient Lutetia, was occupied by the Gauls from the 2nd century BC, then by the Romans under Julius Caesar in 52 BC, becoming a vibrant testimony to the spiritual heritage of the city .